SXongin/EffectiveModernCppNote/Chapter3(moving_to_modern_C++).md

 - Prefer nullptr to 0 and NULL;
 - Avoid overloading on integral and pointer types.

-## item 9 Prefer alias declarations to typedefs.
+## item 9 Prefer alias declarations to typedefs

 - typedefs don't support templatization, but alias declarations do.
 - Alias templates avoid the "::type" suffix and, in templates, the "typename" prefix often required to refer to typedefs.